SerezD/gen_adversarial/src/experiments/02_defense/DEFENSES_TO_TEST.md

 - Try both targeted and un-targeted.
 - Plot success rate vs perturbation rate until reaching 100 % success rate.

+- **Outcome:** Due to the random nature of the defense method, it seems impossible to find a "stable" prediction for images on the boundary, even with EOT with n steps = 128!

 #### Gradient-Based Attacks:

 - Few but different and effective attacks.